eclipse-imagen/imagen/docs/guide/acquisition/index.md

 associated timestamps and a camera position.
 It can be used to represent video or time-lapse photography.

-The images are of the type `ImageJAI`.
+The images are of the type `ImageImageN`.
 The timestamps are of the type `long`.
 The camera positions are of the type `Point`.
 The tuple (image, time stamp, camera position) is represented by class `SequentialImage`.